 Budgets for recurring operating projects NLCOG are prepared by the Executive Director as part of the Unified Planning Work Program (UPWP).
 The budget is then adopted by the Council.
-UPWP planning activities encompass a time frame of twelve months starting July 1, 2021 and ending June 30, 2022.
+UPWP planning activities encompass a time frame of twelve months starting July 1, 2022 and ending June 30, 2023.
 These activities outline the joint efforts required of the Louisiana Department of Transportation and Development, NLCOG, the Cities of Shreveport and Bossier, the Parishes of Caddo and Bossier, the Shreveport and Bossier City MPC's, and other affected agencies.

 Budgets approved as conditions of the grants fall under the guidelines of the contractual requirements of those various grants.
 Budget revisions, if any, are approved by grantor agencies as required.
-The current year budget was adopted May 20, 2021; no budget revisions were made during the year.
+The current year budget was adopted May 27, 2022; one budget revision was made during the year.